Pierca7/coupon-book-service-design/README.md

     - To avoid heavy load on the database, a messaging queue could be implemented in the middle to update a one or a set of coupons at a time.
 - App Services and Functions will have horizontal auto-scaling policies based on memory and CPU usage, with at least one instance always on to prevent cold start issues.
 - App Services and Functions will make use of deployment slots in production to slowly redirect the traffic to a newest version of the API and services, monitoring for new issues and being able to quickly rollback if necesary.
+- Production environment services should be zone-redundant when possible to prevent datacenter livel failures.
+- At least 2 regions should be deployed in Production to protect against regional failures.
 - For bigger projects App Service and Azure Functions could be replaced by AKS using deployments and cronjobs.
 This will be more flexible and will remove the dependency on cloud specific services, but at the cost of more management overhead.
 - Caching can be done at the API gateway level.
 Since we only have one read related endpoint, coupons for a user, the data returned can be cached per user for that endpoint and the cache invalidated on API calls that perform write operations related to that user.
     - If more fine-grained cache control is needed an external cache like Redis can be added.